HakkeCS/cloud-resume/README.md

 # cloud-resume
 My resume hosted on Azure

-Built using the ACG Cloud [resume challenge video](https://www.youtube.com/watch?v=ieYrBWmkfno) by Gwyn
+The ACG Cloud Resume Challenge!

 ### What's done so far: